Trylz/RestirFalcor/README.md

 ## Lights
 Lights are managed by the light manager.
 See LightManager.cpp.
 This is where lights are created for each scene.
-Right now only spherical so area lights are supported.
+Right now only spherical(so area) lights are supported.
 ![AeraLightsPNG](https://github.com/user-attachments/assets/092bba21-114f-438b-9f6b-09b36b451a47)
 ![AeraLights_CloseUp](https://github.com/user-attachments/assets/d50d26fb-47a8-40f8-bf72-5d98b735f511)

 ## Settings
-Scenes specific tweaks are available stored in the SceneSettings struct.
+Scenes specific tweaks are available stored in the *SceneSettings* struct.

 ## Render passes
 ### RIS
-RIS is computed using as described in paper
+Resampled Importance Sampling is performed as described in paper.

 ### Visibility test
-For each reservoir its weight is set to xzero if occluded
+For each reservoir its weight is set to zero if occluded.

 ### Temporal filtering
-We combine the current frame reservoirs with thoses of th eprevious frame
+We combine the current frame reservoirs with thoses of the previous frame

 Here the dragon buddha scene with temporal filtering ON and OFF